 With ContactMonkey’s feedback tool, you can take the work out of gathering employee feedback.
 ContactMonkey, lets you easily embed employee feedback surveys right into your employee emails.

 You can also pick from multiple response features to suit the style and scope of your survey.
-These include eNPS (employee net promoter score), star ratings, emoji reactions, thumbs up/down and more.
-ContactMonkey’s surveys also allow or anonymous commenting so that employees can contextualize their survey responses.
+These include eNPS (employee net promoter score), star ratings, emoji reactions, thumbs up/down, and more.
+ContactMonkey’s surveys also allow anonymous commenting so that employees can contextualize their survey responses.